retis-org/retis/docs/limitations.md

 - As explained in the [filtering section](https://retis.readthedocs.io/en/stable/#filtering) filters are eventually translated to eBPF instructions.
 Currently, the maximum allowed size for an eBPF filter is 4096 instructions.

-- Some fields present in the packet might not be reported when probes are early in the stack, while being shown in later ones.
-This is because Retis probes rely on the networking stack knowledge of the packet and if some parts weren't processed yet they can't be reported.
-E.g. TCP ports won't be reported from `kprobe:ip_rcv`.